How to Nail Your Execution Interview

 ▶▶ and not just identify a list of metrics without thinking through whether these metrics should be used for tracking or goaling.

-My clients have landed offers from Meta, Google, Microsoft, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple and Tubi in Staff, principal, GPM, Director, and VP of Product roles with total comp up to $1.2M this year in 2025.
+My clients have landed roles at Meta, Google, Microsoft, Uber, Walmart, Tesla, Stripe, Intuit, Nvidia, Glean, Retool, Apple, and Tubi from Staff and Principal to GPM, Director, and VP, with compensation up to $1.4M this past year.

 Unsubscribe · Preferences